matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 ## License

 This project is provided as-is for educational and personal use.
-Army Men 2 is a trademark of its respective owners.
+Army Men games are trademarks of their respective owners.